-Enter Data-Driven Content
+Enter Data-Driven Content Which Drives Higher Revenue

-Today's consumers are increasingly savvy, and most do a fair amount of research before committing to buy.
+Today’s consumers are increasingly savvy, and most do a fair amount of research before committing to buy.
 The key to content marketing for these consumers is to use data to market to them in the right place at the right time.
-Using data collected about your target audience and creating personalised content is the best way to position yourself as a brand they take notice of.
+Using data collected about your target audience and creating unique content is the best way to position yourself as a brand they take notice of.
 In a vast ocean of content, personalised marketing is becoming more valuable.

 How to Do It

 One of the simplest ways you can visualise your target audience is by creating audience profiles.
 These are based on who is considered a typical consumer in your market and will include details like age range and preferred content medium as well as things they value most in life, which will ultimately impact the type of content you create to grab their interest.

 Once you have an idea of the profile of the people you are marketing to, creating customised content becomes a more organic process, as you can determine if they are more likely to respond to visual content or content posted at a specific time of day.
 Any digital marketing agency will tell you how important positioning is, and the same goes for timing.